FAQ

 What about risks and liabilities?

 A Host has to ensure the charger is safe, functional and fully compliant with standards, and that the area that the Chargee uses is not dangerous in any way.
-A Chargee has to ensure their car is not going to cause any damage.
-Both are of course responsible if they do cause damage to the other’s property, as they would be in any other circumstances.
-Just remember: this is your neighbour, who you will see regularly; so be considerate and careful – a good neighbour!
+In other words – all the things they do anyway for their own use of the charger.
+Likewise, a Chargee has to ensure they do not cause any damage – just as they do in any other circumstance when they are on someone else’s property.

 When it comes to insurance, theft or damage occurring when carrying out a charger session is likely to be covered by your car insurance in the same way as when you are on the public road.
 The Host’s household insurance may also cover damage to the Host’s property, but this is less certain.
 We advise both Hosts and Chargees to check with their insurer just in case they need to make a claim.